davidtoddbentz/vibe-trade-api/README.md

 ### Authentication

-All endpoints require JWT authentication via `Authorization: Bearer <token>` header.
+All endpoints require Firebase authentication via `Authorization: Bearer <token>` header.

-The JWT must be a valid NextAuth token signed with `NEXTAUTH_SECRET`.
+The token must be a valid Firebase ID token obtained from the client-side Firebase SDK.

 ### Threads